Opportunity Party (New Zealand)

-The Opportunity Party (shortened to Opportunity), formerly The Opportunities Party (TOP), is a centrist political party in New Zealand.
+The Opportunity Party, formerly known as The Opportunities Party (TOP), is a centrist political party in New Zealand.
 It was founded in 2016 by economist and philanthropist Gareth Morgan.
-The party is based on the idea of evidence-based policy, with some 2023 policies including achieving a "fair tax system" by implementing a "tax switch" (including a tax-free threshold of $15,000), implementing a "Teal Card", free public transport for young people, and increased healthcare funding for young people for young people, as well as specific investments for the city of Christchurch.
+The party is based on the idea of evidence-based policy and being located in the political centre.
+It has contested three elections, and is yet to enter parliament.

-The party received 2.4% of the party vote in the 2017 general election, after which Morgan resigned from the leadership.
-It received 1.5% of the party vote in the 2020 general election, and 2.2% of the party vote in the 2023 general election.
-The party won an elected office for the first time in the 2022 local elections, with one member elected to the Featherston Community Board in the South Wairarapa District.
+The party received 2.4% of the party vote in the 2017 general election (after which Morgan resigned from the leadership), then 1.5% in the 2020 general election.
+It won an elected office for the first time in the 2022 local elections, with one member elected to the Featherston Community Board in the South Wairarapa District.
+It received 2.2% of the party vote in the 2023 general election, after which party leader Raf Manji stepped down.

+In November 2025, businesswoman Qiulae Wong was announced as the party's new leader after a period of searching, and the party was rebranded to The Opportunity Party with a set of updated policy priorities.

 History

-Foundation

-Economist Gareth Morgan founded TOP in 2016.
+Formation

-The Opportunities Party was founded by economist and philanthropist Gareth Morgan in November 2016.
-Morgan launched the party on 4 November outside Parliament House in Wellington.
+The Opportunities Party was founded by economist and philanthropist Gareth Morgan, who launched it on 4 November 2016.
 On 10 January 2017 the party announced that it had 2,000 members and was applying for registration.
-It also announced that it was considering standing electorate candidates.
-The Electoral Commission posted notice of the registration application on 21 January.
+It was registered by the Electoral Commission on 6 March 2017.

-The party announced that then party chief of staff Geoff Simmons would contest the Mount Albert by-election on 25 February 2017.
-During the by-election the party was criticised by David Seymour for offering free bus trips for Mount Albert voters, which he asserted breached the Electoral Act.
-However, the Electoral Commission cleared TOP of any wrongdoing.
+The party's chief of staff Geoff Simmons contested the Mount Albert by-election on 25 February 2017.
+The party was criticised by David Seymour during the by-election for offering free bus trips for voters, which he asserted breached the Electoral Act.
+The Electoral Commission cleared TOP of any wrongdoing.
 Simmons received 623 votes (4.56% of the total vote), placing him third.